maquadir/DomainProperties/README.md

 We set up a view model factory which is responsible for creating view models with dependencies.It contains the data required in the View and translates the data which is stored in Model which then can be present inside a View.
 ViewModel and View are connected through Databinding and the observable Livedata.

 ### Coroutines
 Coroutines are a great way to write asynchronous code that is perfectly readable and maintainable.
-We use it to perform a job of reading data from the JSON url.
+We use it to perform a job of reading data from the JSON url.We must specify the Dispatcher(Main/IO) for relevant thread to be used for the operation.

 ### View
-It is the UI part that represents the current state of information that is visible to the user.A Recycler View displays the data read from the JSON.
-We setup a recycler view adapter to take care of displaying the data on the view.
+- It is the UI part that represents the current state of information that is visible to the user.A Recycler View displays the data read from the JSON. - - We setup a recycler view adapter to take care of displaying the data on the view.
-We use Glide to display profile image using view binding.
+- We use Glide to display profile image using view binding.
+- We use SwitchCompat for switching between buy and rent properties

 ### Getting the data from Api
 - To get the buy properties, you will need to call the following endpoint: